aschultzen/master_thesis/README.md

 ## 16.06.2015 Installing and setting up the PI : Part 2

-I discovered that i had done a couple of things wrong yesterday, i will therefore attempt to correct my mistakes today and test my instructions from yesterday on a fresh install of Raspbian.
+I discovered that i had done a couple of things wrong yesterday, i will therefore attempt to correct my mistakes today and test my instructions on a fresh install of Raspbian.

-NOTE: It's worth mentioning that these instructions probably will work on other flavors of Linux as well, Raspbian is quite big and has functionality that an NTP server will never benefit from (like a GUI).
+NOTE: It's worth mentioning that these instructions probably will work on other flavors of Linux as well, Raspbian is quite big and has functionality that a NTP server will never benefit from (like a GUI).
 There are for example a couple of stripped down versions of Raspbian containing only the server essentials with a footprint > 100 MB.

 I downloaded the latest image here: [Raspbian Download]: http://downloads.raspberrypi.org/raspbian_latest and prepared to copy it to the SD card.
 After the SD was inserted, the device can found by using: